SpedySpedy Docs

 1. Open Settings → Runners

-The GitHub token needs the following scopes so the runner can clone repositories, create branches, and open pull requests:
+The GitHub token stored on the Integration needs the following scopes so the runner can clone repositories, create branches, and open pull requests:

 PermissionAccessWhy